o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/rulers-guides.md

 ---
+linkTitle: Rulers and guides
 description: ' Use Rulers and Guides in Open 3D Engine''s UI Editor to visually guide the placement of game UI elements on your UI canvas. '
 title: Rulers and Guides
+weight: 130
 ---

 Use **Rulers** and **Guides** to visually guide the placement of your UI elements on your UI canvas.